fhiso/basic-concepts/type-system.md

 {.note} This definition of the *union* of *datatypes* is consistent with [XSD Pt2].

+{.ednote} [XSD Pt2] 2.4.1.3 refers to order, not index, but does not fully define what order means in this context.
+It is not the value order implied by section 2.2.3 of that document; it appears instead to be the order of elements in the underlying list.
+That order is defined in this document using the notion of indexes, leading to the above definition.

 {.ednote} Neither the above nor [XSD Pt2] requires that each datatype in the list actually contribute meaning.
-For example, the list (`xsd:string`, `xsd:integer`) is allowed, but is actually equal to `xsd:string`.
+For example, the union of the list (`xsd:string`, `xsd:integer`) is allowed, but is actually equal to `xsd:string`.
 Do we want to address this?

 {.ednote} Do we have a motivating use-case for datatype unions?
 Nullable types are the most common use I can find elsewhere; not sure if they apply for us or not.
 If we cannot identify their use, I'd rather remove them as unnecessary complexity.